Come and explore the Camel Estuary from its gentle meandering course further upriver, to where waves build as it meets the wild Atlantic.

 Fun in all weather!

+Come and explore the stunning Camel Estuary from cruising its gentle meandering course further upriver to riding the waves as they build where it meets the wild Atlantic Ocean.
 Discover more about the area’s fascinating history and legend as you visit sites of interest along the way including the formidable “Doom Bar”!
-A huge variety of birdlife can found in and around the estuary from gannets, gulls and terns feeding at the river’s mouth to grey herons, little egrets and kingfishers feeding along its banks.
-Occasionally seals enter the estuary to get shelter from stormy seas or feed on the fish moving in and out of the river and from time to time we even have visits from the Southwest’s resident bottlenose dolphin pod who have been known to travel into the estuary as far along as Rock.
+This designated Area of Outstanding Natural Beauty hosts a huge variety of birdlife, from gannets, gulls and terns feeding at the river’s mouth, to grey herons, little egrets and kingfishers feeding along its banks.
+Occasionally seals and porpoises enter the estuary to get shelter from stormy seas or feed on the fish moving in and out of the river and, from time to time, we even have visits from the Southwest’s resident bottlenose dolphin pod who have been known to travel into the estuary as far along as Rock; there’s plenty to keep your eyes peeled for!

 £25 per person